Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 - The word “kefir” is derived from the Turkish word keyif.
 It means “long life” or “good life” or good feeling after eating, so on that note, enjoy!

 Indeed, kefir grains can do more than improve your smoothies.
-They are some of your allies in maintaining optimal health.
+They are some of your best allies in maintaining optimal health.

 Make the most out of them by incorporating them into your meals.
 Combine them with other nutrient-dense foods such as greens and fermented foods.